felix-lang/felix-atom-editor/README.md

-# Felix Language Support for Atom
+# Felix Language Support for Atom Editor

 See the [felix homepage](http://felix-lang.org) for more information about Felix.